ksstrat/milestone-project-3/README.md

 * Once the user has placed all their ships or selected random placement, their nautical chart will be displayed.
     * The symbol "~" represents unexplored water, while "S" represents the user's own ships.
-    * "~" is displayed in the colour blue.
+    * "~" is displayed in the color blue.
-    * "S" ist displayed in the colour green.
+    * "S" ist displayed in the color green.

 ![Users Nautical Chart Screenshot](docs/screenshots/ship-placement-randomly.png)